Barandis/kessel/docsrc/parsers/block.md

 #### Throws

-* Throws an error if `genFn` is not a generator function.
+* Throws an error if `g` is not a generator function.
+* Throws an error if `m` exists and is not a string.
 * Throws an error if any `yield` statement is executed and the value that is yielded is not a parser.

 #### See Also